DhruvKrish/VR---NAV-Fund/README.md

 # I-Learn
-A data visualisation project in virtual reality using Three.js and Aframe
+A data visualisation project in virtual reality using using A-Frame and Three.js.